 Favorite quote from the author:

-Don Quixote is one of the most renowned pieces of writing ever created and the second most translated book in the world.
-Miguel de Cervantes wrote this remarkable novel more than 400 years ago, yet here we are today, still reminiscing on the story of Don Quixote de la Mancha, a Spanish middle-aged gentleman who had a dream of bringing chivalry back to its original glory, starting from transforming himself into a knight.
+Don Quixote is the second most translated book in the world.
+Miguel de Cervantes wrote this remarkable novel more than 400 years ago.
+The story follows Don Quixote de la Mancha, a Spanish, middle-aged gentleman who had a dream of bringing chivalry back to its former glory, starting from transforming himself into a knight.

-His challenging quest started after reading multiple books on chivalry, romance and fantastic characters.
-These sparked a purpose in his heart and marked the beginning of a journey.
-Don Quixote believed in chivalry and what it stood for: helping the defenseless, and fighting the wicked.
-As such, he started to anchor himself in these beliefs.
-He created a magic version of the world he lived in in his mind.
+After reading multiple books on chivalry, romance, and fantastic characters, Don Quixote began his journey.
+He believed in chivalry and what it stood for: helping the defenseless and fighting the wicked.
+He anchored himself in these beliefs and created a magical version of the world, in which we lived henceforth.

-Soon after, he took Sancho Panza, a local farmer, as his squire in the journey that would follow.
-Moreover, he promised Sancho that upon their successful return from the quest, he’ll make him the governor of an isle.
-Their journey reveals significant insights hidden under metaphors and beautiful lessons that we’ll soon explore.
+He took Sancho Panza, a local farmer, as his squire in the journey to follow.
+He promised Sancho that upon their successful return, he’ll make him the governor of an isle.
+Their journey holds significant insights hidden under metaphors and beautiful tales.

 Among them, here are my three favorite ones:

 - Don Quixote created a world inside his mind, which can be fun, but also detrimental to our life in the long run.

 - For Don Quixote, the quest was meaningless without Sancho and the thought of Dulcinea.

 - Sancho Panza recognized the opportunity in Quixote’s promise, but he was still a good friend to the protagonist.